Student transport: Colombia

-In 2007, it was reported students at a school in Los Pinos near Bogota travel to school by zip line across the Rio Negro.
+In 2007, it was reported students at a school in Los Pinos, a town near Bogotá, travel to school by zip line across the Rio Negro.

 Finland

-In Finland, students who live more than 5 kilometers away from the nearest school, or have other significant impediments to going to the school, are eligible to either bus or Taxi rides.
+In Finland, students who live more than 5 kilometers away from the nearest school, or have other significant impediments to going to the school, are eligible to either bus or taxi rides.
 The buses and taxis that are used are normal vehicles, typically operated by local companies.
 Buses that are reserved solely for school busing have "Koulukyyti/Skolskjuts" markings on front and back.
 Taxis engaged in student transport have a triangular sign on the roof.
 Buses engaged in student transport are limited to driving at 80 km/h maximum speed.

 Germany

-There're no special school buses in Germany with a few exceptions.
+There are no special school buses in Germany with a few exceptions.
 Public transport timetables are often adapted to the needs of secondary schools.
 Some German states offer a reimbursement for public transport tickets.